 - From the Actions menu of the machine you want to move, select Move to.

 - Select the destination vApp and click Next.

 - Configure the resources, such as name of the virtual machine and computer name, and, optionally, the storage policy and NICs, and click Next.

-Important: The computer name can contain only alphanumeric characters and cannot consist of digits only.
+Important: The computer name can contain only alphanumeric characters and hyphens.
+It cannot consist of digits only and cannot contain spaces.